MarkusH/blog/content/Development/2014-09-16__en__django-17-data-migrations-done-right.rst

 What is the "('myapp', '__first__')" dependency?
 ================================================

-Let's say, ``authors`` is a third party app that doesn't ship with Django migrations.
-Remove the migrations folder as well as ``book/migrations/0001_initial.py`` to start over.
+Let's say, ``author`` is a third party app that doesn't ship with Django migrations.
+Remove the migrations folder ``author/migrations`` as well as ``book/migrations/0001_initial.py`` to start over.
 When you now run ``makemigrations``` you will end up with a single migration file for ``book``: